magichourhq/magic-hour-node/src/resources/v1/audio-projects/README.md

 ### Get audio details <a name="get"></a>

-Get the details of an audio project.
+Get the details of a audio project.
 The `downloads` field will be empty unless the audio was successfully rendered.

 The audio can be one of the following status
 - `draft` - not currently used